Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 There are 2 basic types of options on futures: put options and call options:

 An option is a choice.
-With that in mind, purchasing a put option gives the buyer of that option the right, but not the obligation, to enter into a "sell" futures position at a predefined price (i.e., the strike price) within a certain time period.
-This right can be "exercised" (i.e., turned into the futures position) anytime before that option's expiry date, and regardless of what the futures price of that commodity does.
+Purchasing a put option gives the buyer of that option the right, but not the obligation, to enter into a sell futures position at a predefined price, that is, the strike price, within a certain time period.
+This right can be exercised, that is, turned into the futures position, anytime before that option's expiry date, and regardless of what the futures price of that commodity does.

 Here is an example of a put option purchase using numbers from the ICE Canada canola market.

 - March $520 put option premium: $26 per tonne

 Purchasing the March $520 put option for $26 per tonne, plus about $1 per tonne commission, would give you the right to create a sell futures position in your futures account at a price of $520 per tonne anytime up to expiry of that option in late February.
 It is this right that gives the put option a value.

 The premium of the option will change as the futures price changes, as time passes, and in response to volatility in the underlying futures contract to which that option relates.